johnsonstephan/awesome-web3-formal-verification/README.md

   - [Algorand Formal Verification Tutorial with KAVM](https://runtimeverification.com/blog/runtime-verification-brings-formal-verification-to-algorand)

 ## 📝 Articles

+_Read these articles to gain a deeper understanding of formal verification._

 - **Formal Verification of Smart Contracts**: This Ethereum documentation provides a comprehensive overview of formal verification of smart contracts.
 It covers topics like formal models, specifications, techniques and why use formal verification for smart contracts.
   - [Formal Verification Documentation from Ethereum](https://ethereum.org/en/developers/docs/smart-contracts/formal-verification)